factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/factus/projections/types/subscribed-projection.md

 ## Read-After-Write Consistency

-As a subscribed projection, factus will update the projections automatically in the background.
-A manual update with `factus.update(projection)` is not possible.
+Factus updates subscribed projections automatically in the background.
+Therefore a manual update with ``
+`factus.update(projection)` is not possible.
 In some cases however it might still be necessary to make sure a subscribed projection has processed a fact before continuing.

 One such use-case might be read-after-write consistency.
 Imagine a projection powering a table shown to a user.
-This table shows information collected from facts `A` and `B`, where `B` gets published by the current application, but `A` is published by another service.
+This table shows information collected from facts `A` and `B`, where `B` gets published by the current application, but `A` is published by another service, which means we need to use a subscribed projection.
 With the push of a button a user can publish a new `B` fact, creating another row in the table.
 If your frontend then immediately reloads the table, it might not yet show the new row, as the subscribed projection has not yet processed the new fact.

 In this case you can use the `factus.waitFor` method to wait until the projection has consumed a certain fact.
-This method will block until the fact is either procecced or the timeout is exceeded.
+This method will block until the fact is either processed or the timeout is exceeded.

 ```java
 // publish a fact we need to wait on and extract its ID